Student Residences Policies

 Window screens and locks are provided on windows for protection, safety, and convenience.
 They are not to be removed.
 Window screens and locks may not be raised or moved.
 Students removing screens or locks from windows are subject to University disciplinary procedures and/or financial penalty.
-Students may not place mini or portable satellite dishes outside their windows or on the roof of any University building.

 For your convenience, there are elevators in all of the large dormitory-style residences and in several of the apartment-style residences.
 Tampering with the elevators can pose serious safety problems for all residents.
 If an elevator is not functioning correctly, you should report it immediately to the hall/area residence office or resident assistant.

 If you are in an elevator and the doors do not open or the car comes to a stop between floors, do not try to force open the doors or climb through the elevator shaft.
 Use the emergency stop button to stabilize the elevator and ring the alarm bell until a resident assistant or other assistance arrives.
 Even with the stop button in place, do not try to exit the elevator; wait for assistance to ensure your safety.
 When the assistance arrives, let only one person in the elevator communicate with him or her in order to avoid confusion.
 Above all, remain calm.

 If a fire alarm sounds in your residence, do not use the elevators.
 To exit the residence, find the nearest stairway.

 Anyone who damages or defaces the residence elevators will be subject to disciplinary action and will be held financially responsible for any damages incurred.
 Smoking is prohibited by law in elevators.

 Please do not hang anything from the sprinkler heads.
 It may activate the sprinkler and cause severe water damage to your belongings.

 Roofs and Fire Escapes